 Persecution of Christianity (AD 33 to 325): How wide was Roman persecution in the first three centuries of the Church?
 How did the apostles die?
 Which Roman emperors were crucial in this persecution?

 Constantine: Blessing or Curse?
 The famous emperor Constantine brought an end to Christian persecution and helped to make Christianity a state-religion.
 Was this a blessing or a curse for Christianity?
 Was Constantine a true believer or a political phony?

 Apostolic Fathers (AD 100-200)

 Clement of Rome.
 1 Clement (written anywhere from AD 67 to 110) is a letter written by the church in Rome to the church Corinth.
-This article covers the authorship, date, and key points of this early letter.
+It is roughly 15,000 words (or roughly the length of the gospel of John).

 2 Clement.
 This letter was most likely not written by Clement of Rome—yet it dates early (somewhere between ~AD 120 and 140).